‘This Is Us’ Ups Asante Blackk To Series Regular For Season 4: He’s Connected To Pearsons In ‘A Very Key Way’

-This Is Us has added another regular cast member to its already supersized ensemble cast.
+This Is Us has added another regular member to its already supersized ensemble cast.
 Asante Blackk, who was recently introduced as teen dad Malik Hodges on the NBC drama, has been upped to a series regular for the fourth season of the hit show, according to The Hollywood Reporter.

-The backstory of Blackk’s high school character was shown on the This Is Us season 4 premiere, but his connection to the Pearson family was not revealed until the very end of the episode when he met newly planted Philadelphia resident Deja (Lyric Ross) at a party.
+The back story of Blackk’s high school character was shown on the This Is Us Season 4 premiere, but his connection to the Pearson family was not revealed until the very end of the episode when he met newly planted Philadelphia resident Deja (Lyric Ross) at a party.

 Blackk described his character Mailk, a teen dad who is doing everything he can to provide the best for his baby daughter, as a “great young man” who will become a major part of the Pearsons’ story.